mcohen01/node-quickbooks/README.md

 <a name="getCompanyInfo" />
 #### getCompanyInfo(id, callback)

-Retrieves the CompanyInfo from Quickbooks
+Retrieves the CompanyInfo from QuickBooks

 __Arguments__